 Pressure washing the day before is a great idea, as it gives the tarmac a deep clean which then allows your paint to bond to the tarmac, rather than dirt.
 The next thing is to use a leaf blower to remove any loose debris.
 If you haven’t got a leaf blower then a strong vacuum cleaner will do just fine.

-I opt to use Paint Master Professional Drivemaster in water-based.
+I opt to use Paintmaster Professional Drivemaster in water-based.
 It is available online in red or black.
 You’ll find it easy to use and very hard-wearing.
 Two thin coats is all you’ll need.
 Drying time is approximately 3 hours, but I’d leave it overnight before driving on it.
+This product is very easy to use.